getsolus/help-center-docs/docs/user/intro.md

 ## Sections

-With that in mind, the Help Center has been broken up into several sections to help better organize the articles within:
+With that in mind, the Help Center has been broken up into several sections to help better organize the docs within:

 **[Quick Start](quick-start/)**

 If you've never used Solus before, this section will set you on the right track.
-It contains articles related to installing Solus, software package management, the boot process, and troubleshooting all of the above.
+It contains docs related to installing Solus, software package management, the boot process, and troubleshooting all of the above.

 **[Editions](editions/)**